The History Council of NSW (HCNSW) is seeking to employ a

 The History Council of NSW, Inc (HCNSW) believes that history shapes the present and the future.
 Through its work as a membership association and peak body in this state for historical organisations, the HCNSW fosters the practice of history in all its forms.

-For 25 years and from a base within the City of Sydney, the HCNSW has proven itself to be well-governed and relevant to its members, a supportive partner to many of the major cultural and academic institutions in NSW, and a positive force in the wider community, providing programs and services which showcase excellence and build capacity within the history sector.
+For 26 years the HCNSW has proven itself to be well-governed and relevant to its members, a supportive partner to many of the major cultural and academic institutions in NSW, and a positive force in the wider community, providing programs and services which showcase excellence and build capacity within the history sector.

-Funded by an annual operational grant from Create NSW, the HCNSW has recently also received a Cultural Sector Innovation Grant from the City of Sydney to enable the fixed-term employment of a Project Officer.
-It is anticipated that this position will also continue in 2022 and beyond, funding permitting.
+Funded by an annual operational grant from Create NSW, the HCNSW has received funding to enable the fixed-term employment of a Project Officer until March 2023.
+It is hoped that this position will continue after that time, funding permitting.

 A key strategic goal in our current Business Plan is to “recognise the diversity of historical perspectives, including those of First Nations peoples, and encourage excellence in historical practice” as well as “(To) Increase knowledge & understanding of the different forms of Historic Practice”.
 To achieve this goal we are seeking to employ a Project Officer who will develop a program of activities that consolidates our work on First Nations (Aboriginal and Torres Strait Islander) histories and complements our current initiatives.